1. Name and contact details of the person responsible for processing data and the company data protection officer

-This privacy information applies to data processing carried out by
+This data protection information applies to data processing carried out by the

-The Wilhelm Fricke data protection officer can be contacted at the address given above (all correspondence should be marked ‘for the attention of the data protection officer’), or via email at [email protected]
+The Fricke Group data protection officer can be contacted at the address given above (all correspondence should be marked ‘for the attention of the data protection officer’), or via email at [email protected].

 2. Collection and storage of personal data, and the nature and purpose of its use

 When you visit the website, the browser that you use on your device automatically sends information to our website’s server.
 This information is temporarily stored in a log file.
 The following information is automatically collected and stored until an automated deletion takes place: